awsr/PS-StreamXRef/docs/Import-XRefLookupData.md

 ```

 ### -Force
-Forces overwriting of existing data with imported data if there are differences (except for ones that can't be parsed).
+Forces overwriting of existing data (such as when there are data conflicts).

 ```yaml
 Type: SwitchParameter